Guide

 • government organisations with the exception of independent statutory bodies

-• recurrent or core operating costs
+• core operating costs

 • purchase of major items of equipment